verdverm/verdverm.github.io/_sr/01a-intro.md

 making financial predictions,
 and simulating complex systems.

-As computers have permeated our society and become our personal assistants, we have experienced waves of automation in every domain.
+As computers have permeated our society, we have experienced waves of automation and analytics in every domain.
-The thousands of engineering and scientific breakthroughs that define the world we live in today, were only possible with the progress of computers.
+The thousands of engineering and scientific breakthroughs that define the world we live in today were only possible with the progress of computers.
-In particular,
-the use of equations and simulation has grown with adoption of multi-core, GPGPU, and cloud technologies.
-Our ability to simulate complex systems and increasing lower costs has created an exponential growth in scientific and engineering progress.
-Still, it has remained the humans responsibility for discovering the models and mathematics which we put into computers and simulate.
+While data science and machine learning have made great contributions and are acheiving incredible feats, it has remained humans' responsibility for discovering the models and mathematics which we put into computers.

-It is also no coincidence that with the rise of computers there has been a simultaneous explosion in data.
-While we have kept pace with
-the collection and storage,
-turning this data into
-actionable knowledge has
-remain elusive.

-Data mining and machine learning have made great contributions...
-Still no math

-SR is a machine learning algorithm for discovering the hidden math, i.e. equations.
+Enter Symbolic Regression (SR), a machine learning algorithm for discovering the mathematics, the equations and formula, that define the behavior described in the data.
+The Symbolic Regression method is much like Newton writing down his
+Law of Universal Gravitation
+by analyzing the movement of the planets.
+Scientists observe the world around them and write down mathematical formula which accurately and concisely explain behavior to other humans.
+Symbolic Regression automates this process, from observation to mathematical formula.

+The main contribution of this work is a method called
+*Prioritized Grammar Enumeration*
+which can derive mathematical formula in an **efficient and reproducible** way.

+...

+a generalization of linear and non-linear regression, when the model is unknown.